Pavlova with Lemon Curd and Raspberries

 Tools and Supplies to Make Dessert Pavlova

-- Stand Mixer with Whisk Attachment – for preparing the whipped meringue
+- Stand Mixer with Whisk Attachment – Essential for whipping the egg whites into stiff, glossy peaks.

-- Rubber Spatula – for scraping the sides down in the mixing bowl
+- Rubber Spatula – Helps scrape down the sides of the mixing bowl to ensure everything is well incorporated.

-- Baking Sheet – for cooking the meringue disks
+- Baking Sheet – Provides a sturdy, flat surface for baking the meringue disks.

 Macerated Raspberries